CLI Reference

 # Load manifest and see defaults

-project-planton load-manifest --manifest database.yaml
+project-planton load-manifest -f database.yaml

 # Load with overrides